meteor/meteor/content/deployment.md

 It's important to understand what happens during a deployment, especially if your deployment involves changes in data format (and potentially data migrations, see the [Collections Article](collections.html#migrations)).

-Depending on where your app is deployed and the number of application processes you have running, things will be different, but if you are deployed in a scaled way to Galaxy, there'll be a period where a number of containers are running the old version, and a number the new, as users are migrated smoothly across to the new version of your app.
+When you are running your app on multiple servers or containers, it's not a good idea to shut down all of the servers at once and then start them all back up again.
+This will result in more downtime than necessary, and will cause a huge spike in CPU usage when all of your clients reconnect again at the same time.
+To alleviate this, Galaxy stops and re-starts containers one by one during deployment.
+There will be a time period during which some containers are running the old version and some the new version, as users are migrated incrementally to the new version of your app.

 <img src="images/galaxy-deploying.png">

-If the new version involves a different type of data, then you need to be a little more careful about how you step through versions to ensure that all the versions that are deployed simultaneously at all times.
+If the new version involves different data formats in the database, then you need to be a little more careful about how you step through versions to ensure that all the versions that are running simultaneously can work together.
 You can read more about how to do this in the [collections article](collections.html#migrations).

 <h2 id="analytics">Monitoring users via analytics</h2>